cicirello/user-statistician/README.md

 [![Dark theme without title](https://github.com/cicirello/user-statistician/blob/samples/images/dark.svg)](https://github.com/cicirello/user-statistician)

-### Example 3: Dark-dimmed theme with custom title, some hidden stats, and including all languages in language distribution chart
+### Example 3: Dark-dimmed theme with custom title, some hidden stats, an animated language chart, and including all languages in language distribution chart

 This example shows the dark-dimmed theme, uses a custom title, includes all languages in language distribution chart, and hides